 how it will be energy efficient.'It is hoped that the project will rejuvenate the river and its bridges as a public space for Londoners.

 Chair of the Board of Trustees, Neil Mendoza, said: “A tremendous amount of work has been done since the winning team of Leo Villareal and Lifschutz Davidson Sandilands was announced almost two years ago.
 Much of that work has been undertaken in collaboration with organisations up and down the river, including one of the largest and most detailed planning processes London has seen.
 We are grateful for the contribution of all our partners and look forward to continuing our work together.”

-The project is due for switch-on this summer, with specific dates yet to be confirmed.
+The project is due for switch-on this July, with specific dates yet to be confirmed.

 |What||The Illuminated River, Thames London|

 01 Jul 19 – 31 Jul 19, Due July 2019, dates to be confirmed

 |Website||Click here for more information|